moea/playground/pages/_posts/2025-04-08-occurrence.md

 I went with [Disjunctive Normal Form](https://en.wikipedia.org/wiki/Disjunctive_normal_form) --- it's simple to implement, and subtyping is elegant --- _beautiful_, even.
+But does have its shortcomings, which I'll discuss at the end of the article.
 For those not completely into this horseshit, BDD and DNF are both representations of logical formulas, or, if you prefer, boolean functions.
 Because of the correspondence between set-theoretic operations and those of boolean algebra --- if we think of types as sets of values, we can see why it might make sense to encode them as boolean functions.
-This is in contrast to thinking about types _purely_ algebraically, per my previous post: [Typechecking GADTs in Clojure](http://localhost:4000/playground/clojure/gadt/static/typing/2025/03/29/gadt.html).
+This is in contrast to thinking about types _purely_ algebraically, per my previous post:
+[Typechecking GADTs in
+Clojure](http://localhost:4000/playground/clojure/gadt/static/typing/2025/03/29/gadt.html).

 In any case, you're not going to have to know very much about the